-Advertisers can find web sites in which they are interested in advertising on, and make deals directly with the web site.
-Advertisers and publishers negotiate and agree on specific pages and/or placements, dates, quantity and price.
+Advertisers can find web sites in which they are interested in advertising on, and make deals directly with the publisher.
+Advertisers and publishers can negotiate and agree on specific pages and/or placements, dates, quantity and price.

 Once you have signed up as an Advertiser the first thing to do is to fill in your Advertiser Profile.
 This describes the brands and products you would like to promote.
 This is the first thing a publisher will see when considering you as a candidate to advertise in their publication.
 You know the saying, you never get a second chance to make a first impression.